-We have created a number of digital exhibits to help interpret the histories connected to our site.
-These exhibits cover a variety of topics, including: Frances Willard, the WCTU, women’s history, race, activism, and temperance.
+We have created a number of digital exhibits to help interpret the histories connected to our historic site.
+These exhibits cover a variety of topics, including Frances Willard, the WCTU, women’s history, race, activism, and temperance.

-This is an award-winning community history project that explores the conflict between Frances Willard and African-American activist Ida B. Wells.
-The project includes a digital exhibit of original archival sources, community conversations, and public programs.
-The goal of the project is to uncover the full truth of the conflict, and explore its many meanings and ramifications for our world today.
+This is award-winning community history project explores the conflict between Frances Willard and activist and investigative journalist Ida B. Wells.
+Embracing a digital exhibit featuring original archival sources, community conversations, and public programs, the project’s goal is to uncover the full truth of the conflict and to explore its meanings and ramifications for our world today.